-Play our EuroMillions lottery game by selecting five main numbers (1-50), and two Lucky Stars (1-12).
-Once the ticket is purchased, your bet is placed.
+You can bet on EuroMillions by selecting five main numbers (1-50), and two Lucky Stars (1-12).

 EuroMillions has an opening jackpot of £12,000,000 and a jackpot cap of £160,000,000, making it one of the world's biggest lottery games globally!
 Any player that matches all five main numbers, as well as both Lucky Stars selected on Tuesday's or Friday's draw is entitled to their share in the multi-million EuroMillions top prize.
 In addition to the main jackpot prize, there are 12 secondary prizes in every EuroMillions draw!